Home transfusions for blood cancer patients: a new comfort option?

 Summary

 This study looked at whether giving blood transfusions at home is practical and acceptable for people with advanced blood cancers who have a life expectancy of six months or less.
-Ten patients were enrolled to receive transfusions at home instead of in a clinic or hospital.
-The goal was to see if patients would agree to the program, complete their transfusions at home, and report their experiences.
-This approach aims to improve quality of life by reducing hospital visits.
+Ten patients were enrolled to see how many would agree to join, complete their home transfusions, and report their experiences.
+The goal is to improve quality of life by reducing hospital visits.

 Disclaimer Read more